Updated: June 10, 2016

 Returns a table of 0, one or more rows of aggregated count of the errors reported by Extended Events for a specified period of time.

 The function is used to report health status of services under Smart Admin.
-Currently SQL Server Managed Backup to Windows Azure is supported under the Smart Admin umbrella.
-So the errors returned are related to SQL Server Managed Backup to Windows Azure.
+Currently SQL Server Managed Backup to Microsoft Azure is supported under the Smart Admin umbrella.
+So the errors returned are related to SQL Server Managed Backup to Microsoft Azure.